GorujoCY/privacyguides.org/docs/privacy.md

 Privacy Guides uses this information to maintain the integrity of our website, software, and license agreements, both our own licenses and the license between Privacy Guides and our contributors.
 Privacy Guides stores this information for as long as your contributions are incorporated into our open source software, including this website.

+### Privacy Guides collects data when you donate to us

+When you donate to us on GitHub Sponsors, we collect your GitHub username and profile picture.
+Your payment information is also collected by our subprocessors GitHub and Stripe in order to facilitate the transaction.

+If you choose to make your donation public during or after the checkout process on GitHub, Privacy Guides will share your username and profile picture on our websites for the purposes of fulfilling your request.
+You may revoke this consent at any time, and we will no longer share your donation status publicly.
+It may take until the next website release for your data to be removed from public visibility.

+When you donate to us on [donate.magicgrants.org](https://donate.magicgrants.org/privacyguides), a [separate privacy policy](https://donate.magicgrants.org/privacy) applies as noted at the beginning of this document.

+However, if you optionally link your `donate.magicgrants.org` account to your Privacy Guides forum account, our forum collects some personal data which is covered by this notice: namely your forum username and whether you have an active membership.

+We process that information in order to grant you special perks on the forum.
+Additionally, if you choose to make this status public by setting a members-only title or flair, we will share the status of your active membership on our websites.

+This information is stored for as long as your membership is active, or until you unlink your forum and MAGIC Grants donation accounts in your profile settings.
+It may take until the next website release for your data to be fully removed from public visibility.

 ### Privacy Guides collects data when you contact us

 When you contact Privacy Guides via email, Signal, or any of our other contact methods, we collect the information you submit to us, and any identifying information associated with the account you use to contact us.
 For example, when you contact us via Signal we will collect your Signal profile information.
 When you contact us via email we will collect your email address, name, and mail server IP address.